 Please ensure that these instructions are appropriate for your research status.

-Other instructions are available for Grant and Career Awards.
+Other instructions are available for postdoctoral grants.

-All attachments and sections of the electronic form, including detailed contributions, the Canadian Common CV, must follow the requirements listed below.
+All attachments and sections of the electronic form including the detailed Contributions, the Canadian Common CV must follow the requirements listed below.

-It is in your best interest to present all required information to ensure a fair and sound evaluation.
+It is in your interest to present all the necessary information to ensure a fair and sound evaluation.

-1. Instructions for detailed contributions
+1. Instructions for the detailed contributions